mirosimo/CARS_THYMELEAF/README.md

 + User management - Privileges, Roles
 + Error logging
-+ Fundamental Change  - When I'll go through the Spring Security than will come New Version - Instead of server side rendering - Thymeleaf will be used Client side.
-On client probably REACT.
++ Fundamental Change  - When I'll go through the Spring Security than will come New Version using client side rendering - probably React - Instead of server side rendering - Thymeleaf (Why I used Thymeleaf on beginning - it just happend) .
 I would like practice using JSON object, using restController instead of Controller and creating Views on client side.